 Legend has it that Yarrow (or soldier’s woundwort), was named after Achilles.
 This Greek mythical hero was said to have carried it into battle to stop bleeding in soldier wounds. ¹

 Yarrow is a common weed in the Northern hemisphere and can grow anywhere.
 It has been revered in many cultures throughout the world.
 Check out it’s revealing other common names:

 - milfoil ²

-The entire Yarrow plant can be used medicinally and is often chopped up for use as a salve or one teaspoon at a time as an aromatic tea.
+The entire Yarrow plant can be used medicinally.
+Yarrow leaves and root are often chopped up for use as a salve or one teaspoon at a time as an aromatic tea.

 Yarrow Health Benefits

 Yarrow is used to treat the following conditions: